 hypothermia within a secondary hospital in South Africa.

-received hypothermia at the George hospital in South Africa.
-Developmental outcomes were measured at 3, 9, 12, 24 and 36 months
+who received hypothermia at the George hospital in South Africa.
+Developmental outcomes were measured at 3, 9, 12, 24 and

-using the Strive Towards Achieving Results Together (START) and at 48 and 60 months using the Early Childhood Developmental
+36 months using the Strive Towards Achieving Results Together (START) and at 48 and 60 months using the Early Childhood

-monitor their development and provide specific interventions to promote their development and prevent barriers to learning.
-This paper
+HIE to monitor their development and provide specific interventions to promote their development and prevent barriers to

 Key words: Hypoxic Ischemic Encephalopathy, hypothermia, developmental outcomes, environment